Predestination

 God’s Purposes

-As we’ve discussed, both predestination and reprobation are in God (Summa, Q23 A3).
+As we’ve discussed, both predestination and reprobation are God’s unconditional, eternal will (Summa, Q23 A3).
 That is, just as God creates some seeds which will be eaten by birds rather than grow into trees, God creates men who will be damned rather than achieve beatitude.
 God has a special love for the elect, by which He will gratuitously overcome any obstacle to ensure their salvation, but God “passes over” the reprobate, willing not to save them, but rather to let them sin unto damnation.
 Both of these decrees exist from all eternity.
 “It depends not on human will or exertion, but on God who shows mercy” (Rom.
 9:16).
 The elect will be saved, and the reprobate will not be saved.
 Now you may ask: “Why then does [God] still find fault?
 For who can resist His will?”
 (Rom.
 9:19).
 St. Paul answers:

 “Who indeed are you, a human being, to argue with God?
 Will what is molded say to the one who molds it, ‘Why have you made me like this?’
 Has the potter no right over the clay, to make out of the same lump one object for special use and another for ordinary use?
 [So] what if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and [so] what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
 (Rom.
 9:17-23)” With this passage, St. Paul tells us everything.
 As a master artist uses shadow and light in proportion, God reprobates and predestines to manifest His glorious justice and mercy.